Human ResourcesCareer opportunities and resources

 This statement reinforces SVC’s commitment to providing a safe and inclusive learning and working environment for everyone.
 View the statement online.

-This document reviews not only the policies guiding employee and student behaviors on-campus related to Title IX and VAWA, but also outlines a procedure for resolution when the institution is notified of such crimes.
-Review the policy/procedure online.
+This document reviews not only the policies guiding employee and student behaviors on-campus related to Title IX and VAWA, but also outlines procedures for resolution when the institution is notified of such crimes.

 Skagit Valley College Code of Student Conduct